KodieIvie/Udacity/README.md

 This is the catalog project for the udacity full stack nano degree program.
 It provides a place to create catalog categories and items in the catalog.
-It uses a 3rd party Oauth registration and login in system, which ensures only authorized users can manage data in the db.
+It uses a 3rd party Oauth registration and login in system, which ensures only authorized users can manage their own data in the db.

 ****** secure api endpoint *******
 It also has a secure api endpoint which you can access at